EdinbR/EdinbR.github.io/_posts/2015-03-25-edinbr-survey-results.markdown

 <img src="{{ site.baseurl }}/assets/images/survey_1.png" />

-It looks like the majority of our audience would describe themselves as having an "intermediate" level of R knowledge, but there's also a good number of beginners too.
-The overall number of potential attendees is promising too: 43 said they'd attend either every meeting or most meetings!
+It looks like the majority of our audience would describe themselves as having an "intermediate" level of R knowledge, but there's a good number of beginners too.
+The overall number of attendees is promising too: 43 said they'd attend either every meeting or most meetings!

 ### When's the best time and day for meetings?